codica2/timebot/docs.md

                   "id": "301",
                   "type": "teams",
                   "attributes": {
-                    "name": "Krombopulos Michael",
+                    "name": "Birdperson",
-                    "description": "I don't get it and I don't need to."
+                    "description": "I'm the devil.
+What should I do when I fail?
+Give myself an ice cream?"
                   },
                   "relationships": {
                     "projects": {